bdore/phdata/README.md

 # phData Machine Learning Engineer Candidate Project

+## Project setup

+1. `pip install -r requirements.txt`
+2. `python create_model.py`
+3. `docker build . -t phdatachallenge && docker run --name phdatachallenge_api -d -p 8000:8000 phdatachallenge`
+4. `localhost:8000/docs`

+### Step 1
+Install modules in a python 3.9 environment.

+### Step 2
+Run the create_model.py file.
+This will generate two models: one that is given in the challenge and a second one using a different machine learning algorithm.
+This one will be used as an example of a model update.

+### Step 3
+Build the docker image and run the container.

 phData wants the interview process to – as best as possible – reflect the realities of working in the real world.
 In a typical real-world scenario, you would be given project-based work as part of a team and will have time to